rundexter/documentation/source/includes/_modules.md

 ## Data collections

-Calls to `step.input` and `step.output` return data wrapped up by a Dexter collection, which makes managing an uncertain amount of data easier.
+Calls to `step.input` and `step.output` return data wrapped up by a DexterCollection, which makes managing an uncertain amount of data easier.

 Function|Description
 ---------|--------